 Raise your hand if you think your students would love to have a snowball fight during school!

-Why not let them have a language (or articulation) snowball fight?
+Why not let them have a speech and language snowball fight?
 Guaranteed fun for your students, plus an enormous amount of learning.

 So, are you ready to play?